nickytonline/source.nickytonline.github.io/src/pages/articles/2018-08-25-my-git-aliases/index.md

    When you want to rename a branch, run e.g. `git renb my-awesom-branch my-awesome-branch`.

 1. `alias.rhh reset --hard HEAD` -
    The nuclear option.
-Run `git rhh` to wipe out all you changes and start from the `HEAD`.
+Run `git rhh` to wipe out all your changes and start from the `HEAD`.

 1. `alias.rh reset --hard` -
    When you specify what to reset to, a hard reset is performed, e.g. `git rh HEAD~2`.